 Sedation dentistry is often referred to as a service that is only for patients with dental anxiety.
 While this can be true, some just prefer not to be awake during a procedure.
-At East Coast Oral Surgery, we make sure to offer the safest/most comfortable environment for our patients.
+At Fredericton Oral Surgery, we make sure to offer the safest/most comfortable environment for our patients.
 For this reason, we offer local anaesthesia and IV Sedation at our clinic.

 What are the differences between Local Anaesthesia, IV Sedation and General Anaesthesia?

 Local anaesthesia: The patient remains conscious throughout the procedure.
 A local anesthetic is administered in the area that the surgery will be performed.